Showing posts sorted by relevance for query Meme. Sort by date Show all posts

 Meme of Lindsay Lohan in court, Los Angeles, 2013.

-A Lindsay Lohan court appearance in Los Angeles in 2013 attracted the usual commentary (choice of hairstyle, clothes, shoes etc) but the attaché case carried by her lawyer inspired the meme community to create a spoof Louis Vuitton advertisement.
+A Lindsay Lohan court appearance in Los Angeles in 2013 attracted the usual commentary (choice of hairstyle, clothes, shoes etc) but the attaché case carried by her lawyer inspired the meme-makes to create a spoof Louis Vuitton advertisement.
 The mock-up, which appeared on the now defunct danielpianetti.com, used a courtroom image in which Ms Lohan’s seemed transfixed, eyes focused on the attaché case recumbent on the defense table.
+Fond of handbags and with a famously large collection, doubtlessly she can cast an expert eye.

 Lawyer Mark Jay Heller with attaché case and rabbit’s foot.